xamarinuniverse/XamarinUniversalLibrary/src/social-networks/facebook/contributing-guidelines.md

 1. If you submit the group code `Language`.
 This language code should be in [ISO 639-1 format](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) \*

 > **Note:** If the groups are private or secret only administrators or moderators can send pull request to this section.
 This to validate that they grant us the permission to publish it here.

+### Pages

+Pull requests will be accepted based on the following:

+1. The pull request adheres to the repository's [Code of Conduct](/CODE_OF_CONDUCT.md)
+1. If you add the page in alphabetical order in the list
+1. If you submit the page and link the page `Name` to it
+1. If you submit the page code `Language`.
+This language code should be in [ISO 639-1 format](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) \*

+> **Note:** The content should be only about xamarin or related at least.
+And only administrators or moderators can send pull request to this section.
+This to validate that they grant us the permission to publish it here.

 ### Optional, but highly recommended